UKGovernmentBEIS/beis-spl-planner/README.md

-# BEIS SPL Planner
+# DBT SPL Planner

 This repository contains the code for the Shared Parental Leave (SPL) and Stautory Shared Parental Pay (ShPP) planner service.

-It is built on top of the [BEIS SPL common](https://github.com/UKGovernmentBEIS/beis-spl-common) baseline project, which in turn is forked from the [GDS Node.js boilerplate](https://github.com/alphagov/gds-nodejs-boilerplate) project.
+It is built on top of the [DBT SPL common](https://github.com/UKGovernmentBEIS/beis-spl-common) baseline project, which in turn is forked from the [GDS Node.js boilerplate](https://github.com/alphagov/gds-nodejs-boilerplate) project.

 ## Architecture
 The application is is purely frontend.
 There is no backend, no database.
 An example architecture diagram can be seen in the root folder.